CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_compliance_custom_framework.md

 ### Optional

-- `active` (Boolean) Whether the custom compliance framework is active.
-Defaults to false on create.
-Once set to true, cannot be changed back to false.
 - `sections` (Attributes Map) Map of sections within the framework.
 Key is an immutable unique string.
 Changing the section key will trigger a complete delete and create of the section.
 Sections cannot exist without controls. (see [below for nested schema](#nestedatt--sections))

 ### Read-Only